walterdejong/synctool/doc/chapter4.md

   Log any updates to syslog.
 Nothing is logged for dry runs.
   The default is: `yes`.

+* `sync_times <yes/no>`

+  Synchronize modification timestamps of files.
+Every file on the node will get the timestamp identical to the file in the overlay.
+  Template generated files will get the timestamp of the template.

+  This setting only works for files (and special files).
+  Timestamps of symbolic links and directories are not managed.

+  The default is: `no`.

 * `diff_cmd <diff UNIX command>`

   Give the command and arguments to execute `diff`.